andromedarabbit/mysqldump-async/README.md

 # mysqldump-async
-A simple wrapper to execute mysqldump asynchronously.
+A simple wrapper to execute `mysqldump` asynchronously and dump multiple tables *in parallel*.

+* Not as fast as a binary dump but **super-fast** comparing to running `mysqldump` in a single command.
+* Designed to be a good tool when you want to **version control** you database schemes and records.

 ## Prerequites
 ### `mysqldump`